 Perhaps the most in-demand soft skill is the ability to communicate across the board: in person, over the phone, and via reports and emails.
 This requires understanding how to tailor your language depending on the audience.
 For example, you wouldn’t summarize a financial report to the IT department the same way you’d explain it to the board of directors.

 These valuable job skills include the ability both to bring in new customers and to keep current clients happy.
 Workers with strong customer service skills know how to use positive, customer-focused language, and have developed an instinct for sensing a client’s mood and needs.
 In addition to empathy and a deep knowledge of your product or service, working well with customers requires a good deal of patience.

 We can help you find your next job:

 3. Social media skills

-Effective social media skills are twofold: personal and professional.
-The latter involves understanding how your organization’s social media accounts play a role in marketing and customer service, as well as how to use your own accounts to connect with professionals in your industry.
-The former simply requires cleaning up your personal social media accounts, or setting them to private.
+Effective social media skills are twofold: professional and personal.
+The former involves understanding how your organization’s social media accounts play a role in marketing and customer service, as well as how to use your own accounts to connect with professionals in your industry.
+The latter simply requires cleaning up your personal social media accounts or setting them to private.
 Remember, every photo you post or message you tweet could be seen by a client, coworker or manager.

 4. Microsoft Office skills

 While most technical job skills will depend on your position, a proficiency in Microsoft Office programs, including Word, Excel and PowerPoint is a near-universal demand across industries.